 Career: After graduation from law school, Dinkins was Adjunct Assistant Professor at the University of Houston Law Center.
 In 1973, Dinkins joined the Houston law firm of Vinson & Elkins, and was admitted to the partnership in 1980.
 In 1979, Texas Governor Bill Clements appointed her chair of the Governor’s Task Force on Coastal Zone Management.

 Dinkins left the Division in 1984 to return to private practice in Texas, where her family had remained during her tenure as AAG.
 Six months later, Attorney General William French Smith asked her to return to the Department as Deputy Attorney General.
 She was appointed by President Reagan, confirmed by the Senate, and sworn in by Justice Sandra Day O’Connor soon thereafter.
 At the time, Dinkins was the highest ranking woman in the Justice Department.
-In 1985, Dinkins returned to her position at Vinson & Elkins, where she continues to co-chair the firm’s environmental law practice.
+In 1985, Dinkins returned to her position at Vinson & Elkins, where she co-chaired the firm’s environmental law practice.

 This material is based on the review of a variety of historical sources, and its accuracy cannot be guaranteed.
 If you have any corrections or additional information about this individual or about the history of the Division, please contact ENRD.